 Some of the $120 rod and reel combos actually cast and fish well and I have used many of my client’s combos when I teach them how to fly fish.

 The only thing I recommenced is not to buy really cheap rods under $80 dollars because they may not cast well and that can affect your ability to learn and catch fish.

 Having more expensive gear will help you a little and it can help you be more comfortable to wear.
-However, I often tell my clients to figure out how much they can afford to spend and then buy your gear based on your budget.
+However, I often tell my clients to figure out how much they can afford to spend and then buy their gear based on their budget.

 10. What Is Needed For Fly Fishing